“Are we there yet?”

 Wassaw Island, Georgia

-If you have teenagers and are looking for a summer vacation to get away from the Snapchatting, Instagramming, and all things mobile device, the Caretta Research Project is a special way to connect with nature (and with each other).
+If you have teenagers and are looking for educational summer vacations to get away from their mobile device, the Caretta Research Project is a special way to connect with nature (and with each other).
 Groups of eco-volunteers ages 15 and up can have the thrill of helping a threatened species: loggerhead sea turtles.
-Join others from all over the world on the beaches of Wassaw National Wildlife Refuge, near Savannah, Georgia to help staff biologists monitor egg-laying and hatching activity, and to collect data on the loggerhead sea turtles.
+Join others from all over the world on the beaches of Wassaw National Wildlife Refuge, to help staff biologists monitor egg-laying and hatching activity, and to collect data on the loggerhead sea turtles.

 Where to Stay: Hilton Garden Inn Savannah Historic District

 Remember to visit Partner Perks to get a Go City card for your destination.
-This will save you money on admission, and the time you didn’t need to spend waiting in line on vacation.
-No one likes waiting in line with a toddler!
+This will save you money on admission, and the time you didn’t need to spend waiting in line during your educational summer vacations.